 Getting your thoughts out on paper first thing in the morning or throughout the day helps clear your mind.
 It is also a good practice to help you work through problems, flesh out ideas, or reflect on your life.

-On my Morning Routine Cards, there’s a small section where I can write out a few words or a sentence of what’s on my mind.
-I also leave space so at night I can write out how I think the day went.
+I write out a few words or sentences of what’s on my mind.
+And at night, I write out how I think the day went.
 It’s really beneficial to reflect on the day and make notes.

 To wrap this up…the idea of getting 1% better every day is more of a concept.
 You want to create the best version of yourself, so you take daily action on the activities and habits that you believe will get you there.
 This is more of a belief, and taking daily action, to stay on track.

 Remember, action fuels momentum, and momentum fuels action.

 - Adopt the belief that you can do things that will help you get 1% better every day.

 - Come up with tiny habits you can install and attach them to existing habits.

 - Be intentional with your time, effort and attitude.

 - Create a morning routine and a night routine to help you start and end your day well.